A1795066711/Binoculars/README.md

-# Repository of the final design ( named Magpie ）for the Rapid Prototype Design
+# Repository of the final design ( named Binoculars ）for the Rapid Prototype Design

 ## Intro